rickfindlater/rickfindlater.github.io/pages/resume-cv.md

 - Identifying gaps in the Hatch customer journey and planning and implementing initiatives to plug those gaps.
 - Development and technical direction of the Hatch public website.
 - Providing mentorship for other members of the Product team.
+- Helping create and maintain the Hatch design system.
 - Learning and maintaining a deep knowledge of share markets and financial markets.

 ## Head of design -  Melon Health